ColeFrancis/ColeFrancis/README.md

 - 👋 Hi, I’m @ColeFrancis
-- I am currently studying computer engineering at Utah State University
+- I am currently studying computer engineering and applied mathematics at Utah State University
 - I am interested in computer architecture, and complex systems theory.

 Some of my other projects are found under the following repositories: